pabloaguilarmartinez/katas/game-of-life/typescript/Readme.md

 4. Any dead cell with exactly three live neighbours becomes a live cell.
 ```

+You should write a program that can accept an arbitrary grid of cells, and will output a similar grid showing the next
+generation.

 ## Stack
 * TypeScript
 * Jest